jest-community/eslint-plugin-jest/docs/rules/prefer-expect-assertions.md

 💼 This rule is enabled in the following [configs](https://github.com/jest-community/eslint-plugin-jest#shareable-configurations): `all`.

 <!-- prettier-ignore -->
-💡 This rule is manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).
+💡 This rule provides [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions) that can be applied manually.

 <!-- /RULE_NOTICE -->